-Water2REturn is an Innovation Action co-funded by the European Commission under its Horizon 2020 (H2020) programme.
-The project is coordinated by BIOAZUL in Malaga, Spain and is focused on the recovery and recycling of nutrients from slaughterhouse wastewater in the framework of a Circular Economy model.
+Water2REturn is an Innovation Action co-funded by the European Commission under its Horizon 2020 programme.
+The project is coordinated by BIOAZUL in Malaga, Spain.
+It is focused on the recovery and recycling of nutrients from slaughterhouse wastewater in the framework of a Circular Economy model.

-Nutrients recovered are turned into value added products for the agro-chemical industry and, consequently, for the agricultural sector.
-Water2REturn proposes a viable, cross-sectoral and integrated full-scale demonstration process to treat slaughterhouse wastewater by using a novel combination of biochemical and physical technologies and processes in cascade, aiming also a positive balance in terms of energy footprint, all combined in a zero-waste-emission system, with an integrated monitoring control tool that will improve the quality of data on nutrient flows.
+Nutrients recovered are turned into value added products for the agro-chemical industry and for the agricultural sector.
+Water2REturn proposes a viable, cross-sectoral and integrated full-scale demonstration process to treat slaughterhouse wastewater by using a novel combination of biochemical and physical technologies and processes in cascade.
 The extracted nutrients can be injected back into the economy as new raw materials, thereby becoming a resource instead of a waste.

-Water2REturn also promotes symbiosis between key industrial sectors (e.g. agriculture, food processing and wastewater treatment), reduces the environmental impacts of food production and improves the competitiveness of slaughterhouses by obtaining additional revenues from the generated by-products.
-A prototype system is set to be installed at an active slaughterhouse called “Matadero del Sur”, in Salteras, near Seville.
-This prototype will have a treatment capacity of 50 m3 per day (out of the 150 m3 of the slaughterhouse wastewater daily flow), and will be integrated by a water line, a sludge line and an algae line.
-This process is visualised in the video below:
+Water2REturn also promotes symbiosis between key industrial sectors (e.g. agriculture, food processing and wastewater treatment), reduces the environmental impacts of food production and improves the competitiveness of slaughterhouses.
+A prototype system will have a treatment capacity of 50 m3 per day, and will be integrated by a water line, a sludge line and an algae line.

 Main activity field: